Andy Griffith From Mount Airy, North Carolina

 There was Otis Campbell's jail cell in Mayberry's jail house of course.
 There was the cooler that Otis hid his booze in and Barney later got drunk on!

-The desk that Andy and Barney sat at for many series shots and even the file cabinet in the corner Barney often went through.
+The desk that Andy and Barney sat at for many series shots was there and even the file cabinet in the corner Barney often went through.
 (All replica's of course but it is real while you are looking.)

 Many of my photos had modern day people in them but I could hardly ask people to move!